Table of Contents

 However, the United States Supreme Court then has the responsibility to ensure that any bill making it to law is constitutional.
 It means that nothing within the clauses and terminology could be seen as violating the people’s rights or the government’s responsibilities.

-This is where the Bill of Rights proves its worth for the protection of the people.
-There is always the possibility that some aspect of a bill will go against one of the basic freedoms in the 1st Amendment, such as the freedom of speech, religious practice, or peaceful protest.
+This is where the Bill of Rights proves its worth in protecting the people.
+There is always the possibility that some aspect of a bill will infringe on one of the basic freedoms in the 1st Amendment, such as freedom of speech, religious practice, or peaceful protest.

 The Impact of the Legislative Branch on the Judicial Branch